Henry Stowers: Club

+He played for Benetton Rugby in the United Rugby Championship from 2022 to 2023–24 United Rugby Championship season.

 International

 Stowers was selected with the Samoa under-20 team in 2014, and played in the World Junior Championship.
 He captained the team, and played in all four of his team's games, including the win over Scotland.

 The following year he planned to represent New Zealand at the Junior Championship of Oceania, but an injury prevented him from doing so.
 Despite this, he was still selected to participate in the 2015 World Juniors in Italy.
 He played in his team's three pool matches, then in the semi-final won against France.
 However, he did not play in the final that his team won against England.

 In 2018, he played in the World Rugby Pacific Challenge with the Samoa A team, of which he was immediately named captain.